Foreign relations of India: West

-India–United Arab Emirates relations refers to the bilateral relations that exist between the Republic of India and the United Arab Emirates.
+India–United Arab Emirates relations refer to the bilateral relations that exist between the Republic of India and the United Arab Emirates.
 After the creation of the Federation in 1971, India-UAE relations flourished.
-Today UAE and India share political, economical and cultural links.
+Today UAE and India share political, economic and cultural links.
 There are over a million Indians in the United Arab Emirates, being by far the largest migrant group in the country.[1]
 A large Indian expatriate community resides and engages in the UAE in economically productive activities and has played a significant role in the evolution of the UAE.
 In 2008–09, India emerged as the largest trade partner of the UAE with bilateral trade between the two countries exceeding US$44.5 billion.
 [9] UAE and India are each other's main trading partners.
 The trade totals over $75 billion (AED275.25 billion).